thixotropist/ghidra_advisor/content/en/docs/Developer_reference/Dependencies.md

 * `qemu-riscv64` provides user space emulation, which is very useful for exploring the behavior of particularly confusing assembly code sequences.
 * `qemu-system-riscv64` provides full RISCV-64 VM hosting.
-This is more narrowly useful when testing binaries that require non-standard kernel options or kernel modules.
+This is more narrowly useful when testing binaries like DPDK which require non-standard kernel options or kernel modules.
     * The RISCV-64 VM used here is based on an Ubuntu 24.04 disk image and the `u-boot.bin` boot loader.
       This boot loader is critical for RISCV VMs, since the emulated BIOS firmware provides the kernel with the definitive set of RISCV extensions available to the hardware threads (aka harts)